Development¶

 For guidelines how to contribute, please first read the Contributing guide.

-Python 3.7 is the minimum supported version.
+Python 3.10 is the suggested minimum development version.
 Ensure the following are installed:

 The file requirements.apt contains other various dependencies.
 You can use the install_ubuntu_dependencies.sh script to help installing these.